andybaran/terraform-provider-gpio/README.md

 How will provider be used?

-Goal is to setup a temperature probe and a fan that reacts to it.
+We setup a temperature probe and a fan that reacts to it.

 - fan = resource_pwm
 - temp = resource_BME280